crate/services-docs/docs/organization/api.md

-(api)=
+(organization-api)=
 # API

-Similar to Croud, we offer an API to allow programmatic access to the Cloud products.
+We offer an API to allow programmatic access to the Cloud products.
 The API can be accessed by generating a key and secret in your account page: